merehap/splitbits/README.md

 # Why use splitbits?
-Splitbits replaces tedious, error-prone bit operations with a simple template format, making it easy to map bits to fields.
+Splitbits replaces tedious, error-prone bit operations with a simple template format, making it easy to extract bits into variables.

 Every operation than can be executed at compile time is.
 Generated code should be as efficient as hand-written bit operations.